Jeremy0219/cloudguard-rag/README.md

 ## 📌 Overview

-CloudGuard is a command-line RAG assistant that ingests cloud security framework documents including the **Azure Security Benchmark**, **CIS Controls**, and **NIST SP 800-53** and answers natural language questions grounded in those documents.
+CloudGuard is a command-line RAG assistant that ingests cloud security framework documents including the **Azure Security Benchmark**, **CIS Controls**, and **NIST SP 800-53** and answers questions in plain language based on those documents.

-Instead of hallucinating generic security advice, CloudGuard retrieves the most relevant policy sections first, then generates precise, cited answers using Anthropic's Claude.
+Instead of hallucinating generic security advice, it first pulls the most relevant policy sections and then uses Claude to produce accurate, cited answers.

-> 💡 **Architecture note:** This project uses Anthropic Claude for LLM and local sentence-transformers for embeddings alongside Azure AI Search as the vector store — a deliberate multi-provider design.
-The pipeline is built to be swappable with Azure OpenAI when enterprise credentials are available, making it production-ready for Azure-native environments.
+> 💡 **Architecture note:** This project uses Claude as the LLM and local sentence‑transformer models for embeddings, with Azure AI Search serving as the vector store, intentionally designed to work across multiple providers.
+The pipeline can be easily switched to Azure OpenAI when enterprise access becomes available, making it ready for production in Azure‑native environments.

 **Example queries:**
 - *"What controls should I implement for privileged identity management in Azure?"*